IMM9O/ng-custom-element/README.md

 })
 ```

-Finnaly change your module to use custom element
+4. Change your module to use custom element

 ```ts
 // Angular imports